Olubukola-Yewande/Student-Mental-Health/README.md

 7. Count of anxiety by current year.<br>
 This report displays the count of students experiencing anxiety, grouped by the current year.

+<h3>Summary of finding</h3>
+* The insights drawn from this analysis is that students who are unmarried are battling with depression more than students that are maried.
+16 married students are depressed while 85 unmarried students are depressed.
+From this insight, we can see that depression among students is not caused by married as just few married students are depressed.
+* From this analysis we can deduce that the panic attack rate amongst students varies by age.
+Students between the ages of 20-22 have lower panic attack.
+Students that are 18 years of age have the highest panic attack, followed by students